 Define Content Marketing Objectives and Key Performance Indicators (KPIs)

-After the analysis stage, the next step consists of defining the objectives that map to the actions described previously.
+After the analysis stage, the next step is to define the objectives that map to the actions described previously.
 For each objective, it will be defined a key performance indicator (KPI) that will measure the progress toward achieving the objective.
 This methodology is the basic foundation of the strategic approach to Content Marketing.
 It will provide visibility in order to understand if the content marketing plan is on track or not.

 RACE Framework